trufflesuite/trufflesuite.com/src/blog/an-easier-way-to-deploy-your-smart-contracts.md

 ### Monitor the Status of Your Build

 Head over to https://my.truffleteams.com and click on the `BUILDS` tab if you're not there already.
-You can see a build has been queued, or has started to process.
+You can see a build has been queued or has started to process.
 You can click on the repository name in the card to see more details.
 You can also get to this page by clicking on the yellow dot in GitHub next to your commit and pressing `Details`.

 ![Teams Builds More Details](/img/docs/teams/starting-builds-comp.png)